 Remember there is a difference between a business plan and a strategic plan.
 Yes, you need to have both plans for your practice.
-Simply put a business plan is about ‘costs’: getting you started and forecasting projected revenue and operating expenses; whereas a strategic plan is about company direction and growth.
+Simply put a business plan is about ‘costs’:

 And, when you have a strategic plan in place then your goal each day is to work your plan.
 Easier said than done?
 Absolutely!
 That is why many private practitioners fail to succeed to their full professional and revenue potential.